vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/verify.md

 3. Click **Run**.
 This will launch another assessment run.

-4. Click **Assessment runs** and periodically refresh the screen.
+4. Click **Assessmnet runs** and periodically refresh the screen.
 Wait until the status for the run changes to *Analysis complete*.
 The run will take approximately 15 minutes to complete.

 5. Compare the number of findings between the two runs.
 In most cases, there will be fewer findings in the newer run since patches have been applied.
 The change in the number findings may vary based on the age of the AMI used to launch the instances.